proxykitten/istio-picnic/README.md

 # Sample Microservices with Kubernetes & Istio

-It should be a micro services but the pods failed to init for some reason.
-Froget it.
+The images is built successfully but the pods failed to init for some reason.
+Forget it.